hudsonvalleydigitalnetwork/hasviolet/README.md

 Future hardware will include other microcontrollers using standard form factors (Example: [Featherwing](https://hvdnnotebook.blogspot.com/2018/11/hvdn-reset-is-feather-better.html)) with LoRa capability.

+Joe Apuzzo N1JTA led much of the selection of hardware for the project along with input from Joe Cupano NE2Z and Steve Bossert K2GOG.

 ### Antenna

 The 902 to 928 MHz ISM spectrum for unlicensed communication in [ITU region 2](https://en.wikipedia.org/wiki/ITU_Region) has a few limitations to consider.
 Tolerance for interference from other users and maximum transmission power that creates a 50 mV/m of electrical field strength at 3 meters distance are what has to be considered in HASviolet.